 If you’re considering growing hostas in pots, smaller sized hostas do very well in containers in the right potting soil, water, and sunlight ratios.

 Using small shrubs or perennials in containers has become very common as breeders come up with more compact plants and gardens shrink.
 Hostas are one group that does exceptionally well.
-Growing hostas in containers is an easy task because they are easy to tend and come in thousands of options that make them the perfect plant for distracted, new, or busy gardeners.
+Growing hostas in containers is a simple task because they are easy to tend and come in thousands of options that make them the perfect plant for distracted, new, or busy gardeners.

 The complete answer is more complicated than this.
 This is why when people ask me how to grow hostas in containers, I always ask how much time they have.
 There are so many things to consider, but the benefits are well worth it.
-If you’re interested in starting to grow hostas in pots, let’s dive in!
+If you’re interested in growing hostas in pots, let’s dive in!

 Can Hostas Grow in Pots?